Hugh Fearnley-Whittingstall: Other projects

 Fearnley-Whittingstall helped develop Stinger, a nettle-flavoured ale, with the Hall & Woodhouse brewery.

 Another Fearnley-Whittingstall project was the conversion of an old inn in Axminster to an organic produce shop and canteen, which opened in September 2007.

 In 2009, he became a patron of ChildHope UK, an international child-protection charity working in Africa, Asia, and South America.

 In 2009, The River Cottage Summer's Here programme promoted the Landshare project that seeks to bring together people who wish to grow fruit and vegetables, but have no land, with landowners willing to donate spare land for cultivation.
 The online project was commissioned by Channel 4.

 Fearnley-Whittingstall is a Vice-president of international wildlife conservation NGO Fauna and Flora International.

 Personal life

-Hugh married Marie Derome in 2001; the couple live in East Devon with their four children.
-Fearnley-Whittingstall also runs the River Cottage Canteen and Deli in the centre of Axminster and, in 2011, launched a second River Cottage Canteen and Deli in Plymouth (since closed) and a third in Winchester.
+Fearnley-Whittingstall married Marie Derome in 2001; the couple live in East Devon with their four children.
+Fearnley-Whittingstall also runs the River Cottage Canteen and Deli in the centre of Axminster and, in 2011, launched a second River Cottage Canteen and Deli in Plymouth (since closed) and a third in Winchester (which closed in 2020).

 He supports the Green Party of England and Wales.

 In 2012, his barn at River Cottage was damaged by fire.

+Fearnley-Whittingstall describes himself as an omnivore who focuses on plant-based cooking.

+An outline of his life and beliefs, with excerpts from relevant music that he has listened to during his various campaigns, was broadcast in the BBC Radio series Private Passions on Sunday 30 June 2024.